Codezees/programmingChallenges/README.md

 ### Second largest

-Finding the second highest number in array with JavaScript.
+Finding the second highest number in array (JavaScript).

 ### Staircase

-The function *StairCase* takes an integer *N*, the height of the staircase as its argument and prints a staircase.
+The function *StairCase* takes an integer *N*, the height of the staircase as its argument and prints a staircase (PHP).

 ### String compression